 Burlington Financial uses a table named bfmembers to implement the membership component.
-(This table is created for the sample site when it is installed-none of the content applications use this table.)
+(This table is created for the sample site when it is installed-none of the CS modules or products use this table.)
 Although the membership elements add a row to the bfmembers database table for each new registered member's profile information, they do not add a row to the SystemUsers table.